 As a society, we are dedicated to the conservation of caves.
 We, therefore, try to limit the damage that our presence inevitably does to the underground environment.

 Crystal formations such as calcite stalactites and stalagmites look far nicer in their natural underground setting than on a mantelpiece.
 Similarly trampling mud into delicate, clean, brimstone pools ruins them forever.
 Many cave formations have taken many thousands of years to form.
 We hope that they may last for thousands of years to come

-This page is meant to be a summary of everything you need to know, however further documentation of what we expect of our members (including freshers and GIAG members), risk assessments, our code of practice is available at ulsa.org.uk/documentation.
+If you develop symptoms anytime between a club trips and 2 weeks afterwards, follow NHS guidance.
+As soon as possible, inform the club’s committee and they will take appropriate measurers.Documents and other important bits This page is meant to be a summary of everything you need to know, however further documentation of what we expect of our members (including freshers and GIAG attendees), risk assessments, our code of practice is available at ulsa.org.uk/documentation.